jimktrains/subtlelanternradio/README.md

 Sound is controlled via ALSA.

 Radios should be able to be configured via `sysfs` and raw data accessible via `devfs`.
-I'd envision that all settings for the radio could be read or set by reading or writing to a file for the device in `sysfs`.
+I'd envision that all settings and parameters for the radio could be read or set by reading or writing to a file for the device in `sysfs`.

 ### Standard Inputs